-The western approach to the Dumbarton Bridge from U.S. 101 — the Bayfront Expressway — was widened from four lanes to six lanes as part of BATA's RM 1 program.
+The western approach to the Dumbarton Bridge from U.S. 101 — the Bayfront Expressway — was widened from four lanes to six lanes as part of the Bay Area Toll Authority (BATA)'s Regional Measure 1 program.
 Widening of the expressway was completed two months ahead of schedule in July 2003.

-Caltrans and BATA evaluated the seismic safety of the bridge and determined it requires seismic retrofit work to make the bridge safe during a major earthquake.
-A seismic retrofit project was completed in January, 2013.
+After Caltrans and BATA evaluated the seismic safety of the Dumbarton Bridge, a 2013 seismic retrofit project was done to make the bridge safer during a major earthquake.

 |LOCATION:||State Route 84 between San Mateo and Alameda counties near Newark and East Palo Alto|

 |STRUCTURE:||Steel box girder and pre-stressed concrete approach spans|

 |LENGTH:||Total length 1.6 miles|